-Welcome back Hansen Huskies to the 2016-17 school year!
-My name is Tracy Goodspeed and I am honored to serve as the principal of Hansen Elementary School.
-I'm looking forward to a successful year ahead!
+What an exciting school year 2018-19 is shaping up to be.
+My name is Nicole Fischer and I am honored to serve as the principal of Hansen Elementary School.
 Parents, teachers, support staff, community and administration all play a part in helping our students meet and exceed our expectations of them.
-I look forward to seeing each of you as the school year progresses.
-You will find that my door is always open and I am here to support the success of your child in any possible way.

-The past years at Hansen School have seen tremendous academic and community improvements; we can't help but let our PRIDE show in the selection of Hansen School as a California Gold Ribbon School!
-We continue to expect an even higher standard of excellence this coming year, and are willing and able to provide the support and leadership needed to meet these goals.
-This year, we will continue our tradition of “Husky Time”, with leveled, skill-specific instruction where students’ individual needs are addressed.
-Building on our successful implementation of Thinking Maps and “Write from the Beginning”, we will continue our focus on writing, as it is our goal to provide our students with the necessary skills to become proficient writers.
-In addition, we will continue to build on technology skills and standards to provide students with the skills necessary to become 21st Century Learners.
-We are thrilled to have both a Technology Learning Center and STEM Center on site to help better prepare our students’ advancement with technology across all curricular areas.
+We are continuing to see tremendous academic and community improvements at Hansen School; we can't help but let our PRIDE show in the tremendous progress of our students!
+We continue to witness an even higher standard of excellence this year, and are continuing to provide the support and leadership needed to meet these goals.
+This year, we will continue our tradition of “Husky Time,” with leveled, skill-specific instruction where students’ individual needs are addressed.
+Building on our successful implementation with iPads, Technology Learning Centers and STEM Centers, we are continuing our focus on technology, as it is our goal to provide our students with the necessary skills to become proficient 21st Century Learners.
+Teachers are excited to continue to implement our Common Core aligned comprehensive ELA/ELD curriculum in addition to the iReady intervention program.

 Here at Hansen Elementary, we encourage our students to be successful, life-long learners, prepared to accept responsibilities and challenges that may present themselves in the future.
 We are a caring and supportive staff that will continue to maintain a safe and nurturing environment so that all students can be successful.
 All staff members at Hansen will continue our implementation of the Positive Behavior Interventions and Supports (PBIS) approach to student discipline.
 Our goal is to reinforce positive behavior and prevent discipline problems.
 We wish for our students to display Hansen Huskies P.R.I.D.E.- Polite, Respectful, Integrity, Determination, and Enthusiasm at all times.
 We expect all members of our school community to show our Husky PRIDE and abide by expectations.

-To help ensure the success of our students, we will continue and expand our strong partnership with the Anaheim Police Department and Cops 4 Kids.
+To help ensure the success of our students, we are continuing our strong partnership with the Anaheim Police Department and Cops 4 Kids.
 Through this wonderful partnership, Hansen School’s 4th-6th graders have the opportunity to participate in the Jr. Cadet Program, which instills a sense of respect and responsibility in our young Huskies.
-The Jr. Cadet Program has been extended to a yearlong program for fourth through sixth graders, an extension that we are extremely excited about.
-In cooperation with our surrounding community, we will also continue our strong, positive relationships with the Ocean Institute and the Tiger Woods Learning Center.
-We are happy to continue our successful Music Masters program in which our 4th-6th grade students have the opportunity to participate in a music program teaching them how to play string instruments.
+In cooperation with our surrounding community, we have built strong, positive relationships with the TGR Learning Lab (formerly known as the Tiger Woods Learning Center).
+We are excited to see the progress of students in our Music Masters program in which our 4th-6th grade students have the opportunity to participate in a music program teaching them how to play string instruments.
 Our Hansen Huskies perform in a wonderful concert each spring to show off all of their talents!
-We have an outstanding partnership with the city of Stanton and through this collaborative Hansen School families have access to many services such as counseling, childcare, parenting classes, summer programs, mentoring, and many others.
 At Hansen School we take bullying and harassment very seriously.
 Because of our commitment to ensuring a safe, secure learning environment for each student, we've developed a policy in this area.
 To read our Anti-Bullying/Anti-Harassment Policy, please click here.
-Our goal at Hansen School is to create a school community where all students, parents, and staff feel connected!
+Our goal at Hansen School is to create a school community where all students, parents, and staff feel safe and connected!

 About Hansen School